fabschurt/ansible-role-ubuntu-base/README.md

 ## Role variables

-This role is configurable with the following variables:
+This role is configurable with the following variables&nbsp;:

 * `ubuntu_base_needed_packages`: a collection of packages that have to be present on the system